-Alternative Onsite Treatment Systems
+Alternative Onsite Supplemental Treatment and Alternative Dispersal Systems

-Alternative treatment systems are required:
+Alternative Supplemental treatment systems and/or Alternative Dispersal Systems are required:

 - If it is determined that: - A conventional septic system is not feasible for new construction, - The repair or upgrade of any existing Onsite Wastewater Treatment System (OWTS) cannot meet the requirements of the Program - To maintain an annual operating permit with DEHS. - To meet Advanced Protection Management Program (APMP) requirements when installed near impaired bodies of water on the 303(d) list (refer to Chapter 6 for more information regarding impaired water bodies and the APMP).